13muskaan/restaurantproject/Readme.txt

 - managers at this point can't: manage reservations
 - admins at this point cannot:  delete users, update user information, view reviews, manage reviews, manage functions,  insert files
-- members at this point can't: view reviews, post reviews, view functions, download content
+- members at this point can't:  view functions, download content

-- Index files are empty for admin and user
+- Index files are empty for admin and manager
-- Contact page will include an Google Maps API and restaurant information.
-- Session file needs to be created to store user's session data to the database.
-- Update User Info is empty for members.
-Used for members update their information e.g. password (name could be change to profile in future)